MistermindX/ComicSalesApp/README.md

 **_Description_**

 This is a comic sales companion app for keeping track of stock for multiple users and calculating the price for a sale.
+It is deployed on Heroku here: [Heroku](https://cryptic-beach-16216.herokuapp.com/)

 ---